 My Rating: 9.5 of 10

-You may be searching for ideas for your next vacation or in the initial stages of choosing your travel destination.
-Or you are maybe having a conversation with friends and family on countries to visit or have visited.
+You may be searching for ideas for your next travel destination, or sharing stories with friends and family about places on your bucket list and those that you have ticked-off.
 Either way, Lonely Planet’s The Travel Book is a perfect coffee table book for you.
 Go and grab one.

 The Travel Book – Product Overview